1Password/terraform-provider-onepassword/docs/data-sources/item.md

 - `id` (String) A unique identifier for the field.
 - `label` (String) The label for the field.
 - `purpose` (String) Purpose indicates this is a special field: a username, password, or notes field.
+One of ["USERNAME" "PASSWORD" "NOTES"]
 - `type` (String) The type of value stored in the field.
+One of ["STRING" "CONCEALED" "EMAIL" "URL" "OTP" "DATE" "MONTH_YEAR" "MENU"]
 - `value` (String, Sensitive) The value of the field.